StillKe/simple-http-client/README.md

-# simple-http-client
+# http_client

 This repository contains a simple HTTP client implemented in Python using sockets.
 It allows you to make HTTP GET requests to a specified server and port.

 ## Usage
-1. Clone the repository: git clone https://github.com/your-username/simple-http-client.git
+1. Clone the repository: git clone https://github.com/your-username/http-client.git

-2. Navigate to the repository directory: cd simple-http-client
+2. Navigate to the repository directory

-3. Run the Python script: python http_client.py
+3. Run the Python script: python3 http_client.py

 Follow the instructions in the script to enter the server hostname or IP address, as well as the port number.

-# HTTP Request Example
+# http_request Example

 This Python script demonstrates how to make an HTTP request using the `urllib3` library.